 What might affect my test results?

-Strenuous exercise, recent surgery, and certain drugs may make your CK levels higher
+Strenuous exercise, recent surgery, and certain medicines may make your CK levels

 African Americans naturally have higher levels of CK.
 Some people with a muscular